abilandz/mc/EPOS/EPOS.md

 - the output files for this production are in:
 	- /scratch4/abilandz/sim/EPOS_20250416-1 => 63 K events (local, cluster "ktacluster", partition "kta")
 	- /scratch6/abilandz/sim/EPOS_20250416-2 => 66 K (GSI, cluster "Virgo", partition "main")
-- output files for this production are in: /scratch6/abilandz/sim/EPOS_20250320-1
 - common name of ROOT file: merged_z-EPOS_20250416.root